Audience List Types

 - Open Channels

-You cannot combine platforms when using this feature, as channel registration is unique
+You cannot combine channels when using this feature, as channel registration

 Upload your marketing audience list directly when sending notifications from the dashboard, without worrying about users' registration status.
 If the user doesn’t exist in the Urban Airship system, we will create it.

 This makes it extremely easy to integrate SMS, Email, and Open Channel notifications with existing back end systems — just upload your CSV files directly from the Urban Airship dashboard.

 - Inline lists must be in CSV format.

 - The CSV files are limited to a maximum size of 1.5 GB.